pulumi/docs/content/docs/intro/concepts/programming-model.md

 ##### How Dynamic Providers Work

 Dynamic providers are a flexible and low-level mechanism to plug arbitrary code directly into the deployment process.
-Whereas most code in a Pulumi program runs as part of constructing the desired state of resources (the "resource graph"), the code inside the dynamic provider resource provider interface implementations, such as `create` or `update`, runs instead during resource provisioning (while the resource graph is being turned into a set of CRUD operations scheduled against the cloud providers).
+Whereas most code in a Pulumi program runs as part of constructing the desired state of resources (the "resource graph"), the code inside a dynamic provider's interface implementation, such as `create` or `update`, runs instead during resource provisioning (while the resource graph is being turned into a set of CRUD operations scheduled against the cloud providers).

 In fact, these two phases of execution actually run in completely separate processes.
 The construction of a `new MyResource` happens inside the JavaScript, Python, or Go process running your Pulumi program.
 But your implementations of `create` or `update` are executed by a special resource provider binary called `pulumi-resource-pulumi-nodejs`.
 This binary is what actually implements the Pulumi resource provider gRPC interface and speaks directly to the Pulumi engine.